 If you do not have the time to execute a plan to increase your chances to be found organically, and you cannot do without the leads coming in, this is a good way to get in front of the market.
 But know that you will pay for the traffic regardless of whether your leads become a client or not.
 So, just like any other advertising, there can be wins and potentially losses.

 Paid ads is a speciality area.
 We also assist legal businesses with paid marketing search.
 There is a strategy involved in getting a decent return on investment, over time.
 We manage Google Ads accounts for our clients who are not seeking organic search, but are interested in paid ads in the short term.
 Sometimes, it can be ideal to have a combination of using the paid marketing search alongside developing the organic search ranking.
 But overall, the businesses that seek the most quality traffic long-term, are those who invest in an organic search strategy.

 By engaging a team like us to do an analysis of where you and your competitors sit currently in terms of search ranking, means we gain insight to develop a strategy on how we are going to get you to rank higher for a range of keywords, phrases, queries or questions that people type into online search.

 What is fascinating about the law space is that organic SEO and organic search marketing is incredibly underutilised.
 For that reason, right now, we are getting incredible results for our clients because so few are investing in the organic search marketing approach.
 Those that pay for ads like it because it gives them quick wins.
-But in reality, what I see is that it is the market leaders who take time to learn through us and then understand the long-term benefits of organic search.
-It’s these firms that are investing in this process now and reaping the rewards.
+But in reality, what I see is that it is the market leaders who take time to learn through us, then truly understand the long-term benefits of organic search.
+It’s the firms that are investing in this process now that are reaping the rewards.